modcomlearning/BackendAPI/README.md

 Test Signin insomnia.<br/> use http://127.0.0.1:5000/api/signin  as Endpoint <br>
 ![alt text](image-26.png)

 Above screenshot shows when pymysql.cursors.DictCursor is not used, check user details are not in dictionary format - Key Value.
-Try with pymysql.cursors.DictCursor and if the user details has changed to a Dictionary.
+Try with pymysql.cursors.DictCursor and observe if the user details has changed to a Dictionary.